ImageArg/ImageArg-Shared-Task/README.md

 the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSci3TSw6ylcWnjXQsoUjh3buAQx7IdgiJwrJDR2pDHMm8DIpQ/viewform)
 in order to receive data patches and the shared task updates.

-Please install `requirements.txt` dependencies and run `python get_train_dev_data.py` to download training and dev datasets for both shared subtasks.
+Please install `requirements.txt` (`pip install -r requirements.txt`) dependencies and run `python get_train_dev_data.py` to download training and dev datasets for both shared subtasks.
 The dataset downloader is adopted from [stweet](https://github.com/markowanga/stweet).
 Participants are suggested to run the script twice to make sure each tweet is successfully crawled.

 **[UPDATE]** The organizers noticed recent changes to the Tweet policy that prevents viewing content without a logged-in account.
 It might make [stweet](https://github.com/markowanga/stweet) not work at the moment.
 In this case, please pull `plugins` folder and run `python get_train_dev_data_v2.py`.
 This code will work best with macOS-ARM/X86 and Ubuntu/Debian systems.
-If you are macOS users and have running issues, please install XCode (`xcode-select --install`).
-If you are Linux users and have running issues, please install essential build tools (`sudo apt-get install build-essential`).
+You will need to install Python 3.9 to run the scrip properly.
+If you are macOS users please install XCode (`xcode-select --install`).
+If you are
+Linux users please install essential build tools (`sudo apt-get install build-essential`).
 If you are Windows users or have any other issues, please contact the organizers by email or [ImageArg Slack](https://join.slack.com/t/imagearg/shared_invite/zt-1ss5hdb6d-eNCaWOAEe4O_8UE1gQxIxA).
 ## Citation